metsarnele/floor-cooling-system/README.md

 Threshold-Based Control: Compares the current temperature to a set threshold and turns on the cooling if the temperature exceeds it.<br>
 Environment Configuration: Uses a `.env` file to set the temperature threshold for cooling activation.<br>

+## Explanation of Parameters
+`TEMP_THRESHOLD`: Sets the temperature threshold in Celsius.
+If the outside temperature rises above this value, the cooling system will activate.
+This value is read from the `.env` file.

+Example: `TEMP_THRESHOLD=25` will turn on cooling when the temperature exceeds 25°C.

 ## Usage

 ### Setup: